USE CASES

 Common failure modes

-• Leadership discussions dominated by recent headlines rather than trajectory
+• Leadership discussions dominated by recent headlines instead of trajectory.

-• Unclear confidence, leading to either overreaction or paralysis
+• Weak confidence framing leading to overreaction or paralysis.

-• Escalation triggers that are informal, so decisions occur too late
+• Escalation triggers that are informal and therefore delayed.

-• Board materials that are descriptive but not decision-ready
+• Board materials that summarize risk but fail to support decisions.

 Talosai in Practice